anthonyeden/WP-Fancy-Fundraising/README.md

 # WP Fancy Fundraising
 A Wordpress Plugin that allows you to easily create a good-looking donation experience on your website.
 This plugin creates a page template purpose-built for donation forms, and provides a series of styles and options to configure your experience.

+You can also create a simple Tally Bar to remind donors of your current tally, the remaining need, and prompt them to give.

-In the future, this plugin will also provide site-wide elements for live tallies, buttons, and more!
+In the future, this plugin will also provide more site-wide elements such as more complex live tallies, buttons, and more!

 ## How to setup a donation form